PBearson/Provision-ECC608/README.md

 ## Get Started

+Follow these instructions to quickly generate a private key and CSR:

 - Installation instructions for ESP-IDF version release/v4.2 are here: https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/get-started/index.html
 - Download and configure this project using the following commands:
 ```